 Once past the probationary phase, a chorister's place is confirmed on the understanding that he will commit the following four years to the Choir.
 The Choir depends on this mutual commitment.
 The worst of all scenarios is to have invested two years in a boy's training and then not to benefit from the investment.
 For the College a chorister place represents a considerable investment of both human and financial resources, and once a boy is a full chorister, the interests of the Choir as an institution - and as a team - have to be paramount.
-Because of this, any chorister who leaves the Choir, except by mutual agreement, will then cause his parents to be liable to repay the College's fee subsidy which their son has hitherto enjoyed.
+Because of this, the parents of any chorister who leaves the Choir against the opinion and wishes of the Organist and Headmaster, will then be liable to repay the College's fee subsidy which their son has hitherto enjoyed.
 But it must be said that once admitted, without exception, every boy turns out to be a useful member of the Choir, and many achieve exceptional standards, often well beyond what they (and indeed their parents) imagined possible.